Installing Colibri on Linux or macOS

 python -m pip install git+https://github.com/HEP-PBSP/colibri.git@v0.2.0

-To verify that the installation went through
+To verify that the installation went through, run:

 python -c "import colibri; print(colibri.__version__)"